Plans & Studies

 A revitalization strategy has been underway for an area of Downtown deemed the Arts & Design District.
 Driven by civic interest in the historic Auto Row neighborhood, community leaders began efforts to transform an under-utilized and bleak part of Downtown into an arts destination.
 Since 2013, grassroots advocacy and city partnership has led to significant infrastructure and business development.
-The Arts & Design District Revitalization Strategy addresses the immediate, mid-term and long-term plan of action for the District.
+Two reports, The Arts & Design District Revitalization Strategy and the Downtown Arts & Design District Charrette II, addresses the immediate, mid-term and long-term plan of action for the District.

 25 Years of Downtown Norfolk Planning History

 Over the past 25 years, there have been a series of principles and strategies that have been remarkably successful in attracting investment and people to Downtown Norfolk.
 These form the basis of the manual Strategies for Revitalizing Downtown and Adjacent Communities.